birdayz/blog/content/posts/microservice_graalvm.md

 date: 2018-09-23T00:41:31+02:00
 draft: true
 ---
-It's no secret that i'm not a very big fan of Java.
-I very much prefer programming in Go or C++.
-I won't go in too much detail here, as this is - obviously, quite subjective and not the point of this article.
-Despite this opinion, in my day job i'm working a lot with Java.
-We work a lot with externals, and the average programmer only knows Java.
-Not to mention that he or she typically doesn't want to learn anything else anyway.
+In my day job i'm working a lot with Java, even if i prefer working with Go or Rust.
+We contract a lot with externals, and the average programmer only knows Java, so Java is (currently!) our default language for our microservices.
-Anyway, let's ignore the shortcomings of the language itself.
-We're working a lot with Docker containers, and Java has some shortcomings here:

 ## Application startup time
 This may not be entirely Java's fault.
 We're sadly using Spring Boot, and it is really slow.
 I have to tune my Kubernetes readiness probe to not check sooner than 20 seconds after starting the pod.
 And that's for a very small application - 500 lines of code.
 I didn't look too much into Spring's DI code, but i guess it's reflection based.